sreeramofficial/sreeramofficial/README.md

 Outside of work, I am generally a friendly, laid back, down-to-earth and easily approachable person.
 I am also a part-time teacher teaching people programming online and as well as an amateur photographer.
 I travel regularly and have so far covered about 15 countries.
 I am learning to cook.
 Mostly Indian, but expanding my repertoire to other cuisines.
 I speak about 4-6 languages - Tamil, Malayalam, Hindi, and English.
 I have learnt a bit of Sanskrit and Deutsch too.

-This is my personal website/blog.
-I write about things I find interesting - the places I visit, the things I learn, the people I meet etc. There is also a premium section where I share technical stuff I learnt over the years, interview tips and tricks etc.

-Get in touch
-If you'd like to chat with me/attend my trainings/seek career advice/have a coffee, just send me a message on LinkedIn or Instagram.
+## My work

-<p align='left'>My work has mostly been inside authenticated parts of websites.
-But here are some screeshots of them.</p>
+My work has mostly been inside authenticated parts of websites.
+But here are some screeshots of them.

 <p align='center'>
   <img height=300 width=300 src='https://github.com/sreeramofficial/sreeramofficial/blob/main/9.png?raw=false'/>